eatkinso/bike-anti-theft-device/README.md

 - TEXstudio is convenient to write and render LaTEX documents for reports, etc. Always save the .tex source to git, not the generated PDF.
 - Always commit the ENTIRE kicad project directory for PCBs.
 This prevents issues with footprint and symbol libraries since the entire project directory includes the backup and symbol rescue files.
+- STM32CubeMX is used to generate peripheral initialization code and makefiles.
+We used an STLINK-V3 with [Black Magic Probe](https://github.com/blackmagic-debug/blackmagic) firmware running in PC-hosted mode for debugging.